 The first seven days after the procedure you should do your best to avoid the sun.
-It is understandable that you can’t hold on to this rule 100 per cent, but you should at least try your hardest.
+It is understandable that you can’t stick to this rule 100 percent, but you should at least try your hardest.
 If you need to go out, cover all sections that were exposed to the laser with clothing or protective accessories.
-Apply an SPF50+ to keep the rest of your body from UV light.
+Apply an SPF50+ to protect against UV exposure.
 Sunglasses and hats will come in handy too.

-Right now, your skin is sensitive and every treatment that you normally do without thinking will just come too hostile.
-Any products, especially perfume-infused ones, will cause an undesired reaction in the treated area.
+Right now, your skin is sensitive and skin treatment that you would normally do without thinking could actually be too much.
+Any products, especially perfume-infused ones, may cause an undesired reaction in the treated area.
 This includes glycolic acid, scrubs, and retinol creams, to name a few.
 Wait for your skin to heal fully before you dive into further procedures.

-If you like to work out a week in and week out, good for you but as far as hair removal aftercare is concerned, you should think twice before hitting the gym.
+If you like to work out week in and week out, good for you but as far as hair removal aftercare is concerned, you should think twice before hitting the gym.
 Right now heavy physical exercise is not a great idea not only because you will be sweating profusely, but also because your increased body temperature will be a perfect environment for bacteria.
-Also, if you received a manipulation covering your bikini line, you definitely want to avoid getting in a situation where your clothes rub aggressively against the skin (it could cause itching and irritation leading to complications).
+Also, if you received a laser hair removal covering your bikini line, you definitely want to avoid getting in a situation where your clothes rub aggressively against the skin (it could cause itching and irritation leading to complications).

 Again, breaking your skin may cause an infection, which could easily spread to other areas.
 Just keep your hands off the treatment area for your own good.